directvt/vtm/readme.md

   - Just a sketch

  - `▀▄ Text`
-  - Just a sketch
+  - A user interface only

  - `▀▄ Calc`
-  - Just a sketch
+  - A user interface only

  - `▀▄ Clip`
   - ...